Marketing lessons (Taylor’s Version): What each era taught us about marketing

 Taylor Swift exhibited the power of having a strong voice and using it to speak up during the Speak Now era.
 This can be a valuable lesson for marketers, reminding them of the importance of using their brand voice to speak authentically.
 For instance, Taylor wrote every song on the Speak Now album herself, proving her skill as a songwriter and lyrical mastermind.
 This was especially huge given the infamous moment a year prior at the VMAs with Kayne West storming the stage as she accepted her award, arguing that she didn’t deserve it.

 Marketers can learn from this by addressing challenges or controversies transparently and with integrity to strengthen the bond between their brand and audience.
 Engage in conversations with your audience to showcase your authenticity and build connections based on shared values.
+Sparks will surely fly.

-4. Storytelling is powerful. 🧶
+4. Storytelling is powerful.🧣

 5. Excite and delight your audience. 📸